 Organic Bioelectronics for Biosensing

-We explore the use of conjugated polymers to develop a new types of biosensor and biointerfaces.
+We explore the use of conjugated polymers to develop new types of biosensor and biointerfaces.
 Our primary focus is developing a new type of biosensor for use in the early detection of breast cancer.

 Our methods